 There were more emails allegedly hidden from Weinstein’s defense team.

-Weinstein’s lawyers alleged in a November 5 court filing that DiGaudio’s “misconduct” had “infected this case” irreparably.
-“The District Attorney has to date acknowledged at least two instances where Det.
-DiGaudio’s misconduct has infected this case, one with Lucia Evans and one with [unnamed accuser],” Weinstein’s lawyers wrote.
+A November 5 court filing by Brafman claimed that DiGaudio’s “misconduct” had “infected this case” irreparably.
+“The District Attorney has to date acknowledged at least two instances where Detective DiGaudio’s misconduct has infected this case, one with Lucia Evans and one with [unnamed accuser],” the filing said.
 “Counsel has reason to believe that Detective DiGaudio committed misconduct with Mimi Haleyi as well.”

 Haleyi “continued to communicate with Mr. Weinstein after the alleged July 2006 assault,” Weinstein’s lawyers continued.
 “For example, on February 12 2007 — more than seven months after the alleged incident — Mimi Haleyi texted Mr. Weinstein’s phone with the following message: ‘Hi!
 Just wondering if u have any news on whether Harvey will have time to see me before he leaves?
 X Miriam.’”